-- Raw Data coming from the ROS and the trigger systems are in byte stream format.
-This includes the LVL1 Result, the LVL2 and EF Results, as well as ROB Data from the sub-detectors and from the LVL1 system.
-Note that for a given sub-detector several Raw Data formats might be used, e.g. different formats depending on the luminosity.
+- Raw Data coming from the ROS and the LVL1 system is in byte stream format.
+The LVL1 Result, the LVL2 and EF Results, as well as ROB Data from the sub-detectors and from the LVL1 system are Raw Data.
+Part of the Raw Data formats are headers and trailer from the RODs, ROBs, ROSs and DC system, that are defined in [9-22].
+Note that for a given sub-detector several Raw Data formats might be used, e.g. different formats depending on the LVL1 Trigger Type.
 This includes different data content or compression schemes. - The Raw Data Objects (RDO) are an object representation of the raw data from the different sub-detectors.
-In the trigger they are only used in the EF where they are created at input to the reconstruction chain.
-In LVL2, however, creating these objects poses too much overhead and thus in LVL2 the Raw Data is converted directly to Reconstruction Input Objects (RIOs) described below. - Features are all types of reconstruction data derived from the RDOs or from other features, with increasing levels of abstraction.
+In the EF the RDOs are created at input to the reconstruction chain.
+However, this object creation poses too much overhead for LVL2 and thus LVL2 converts Raw Data directly to Reconstruction Input Objects (RIOs), i.e. Calorimeter Cells or SCT Clusters. - Features are all types of reconstruction data derived from the RDOs or from other features, with increasing levels of abstraction.
 This includes all offline reconstruction EDM classes.
-They range from relatively simple RIOs (e.g. calibrated calorimeter cells and SCT clusters) up to reconstructed quantities such as Tracks, Vertices, Electrons or Jets.
+They range from Reconstruction Input Objects produced by calibration and clustering up to reconstructed quantities such as Tracks, Vertices, Electrons or Jets.

-A detailed description of the implementation of the Raw Data formats, RDOs and features for the current prototype are given in Section 13.3.
+A detailed description of the implementation of the Raw Data formats, RDOs and features are given in chapter ??? (add reference to section 13.2.2) for the current prototype.

 - MC Truth information.
-Together with the first three sub-packages of the EDM, the Monte Carlo truth is common to the Event Selection Software and the offline reconstruction.
-It is needed primarily for debugging and performance studies. - Trigger Related Data comprising RoI Objects, the LVL1(LVL2/EF) Trigger Type [9-21], Trigger Elements (TEs) and Signatures.
-A TE labels a set of Features and associates them with a physical interpretation, such as a particle, missing energy or a jet.
-TEs are the objects used by the Steering to guide the processing and to extract the trigger decision.
+Together with the first three sub-packages of the EDM, the MC truth is common to both the Event Selection Software and the offline reconstruction.
+It is needed primarily for debugging and performance studies. - Another part of the EDM is Trigger Related Data.
+It comprises RoI Objects and the LVL1(LVL2/EF) Trigger Type [9-17], as well as so called Trigger Elements (TEs) and Signatures.
+A TE labels a set of reconstructed Features and implies (by its label) a physical interpretation of these Features, such as a particle, missing energy or a jet.
+It represents thus an even higher level of abstraction.
+TEs are the objects used by the Steering of the ESS to guide the processing and to extract the trigger decision.

-An important aspect of the EDM is the ability to navigate between different objects in the event using the relations between them.
-This is used during the HLT Algorithm processing to analyse and develop the knowledge of the event.
-Examples of instances of EDM classes and their relations are discussed in Section 9.5.3.1 in the context of the Seeding Mechanism.
+An important aspect of the EDM is the relations between different objects in the event.
+Navigability of such relation is essential for the HLT Algorithm processing, because navigation is used to analyse and built upon the previously reconstructed event fragments.
+Examples of instances of EDM classes and their relations are discussed in Section 9.4.3.1 in the context of the Seeding Mechanism.

-9.5.3 The HLT algorithms sub-package
+9.4.3 The HLT Algorithms Sub-package

-The task of the HLT Algorithms is to analyse the Raw Data and to reconstruct parts of the event according to the guidance from LVL1.
+The task of the HLT Algorithms is to analyse the Raw Data and to reconstruct event fragments according to the guidance from LVL1.
 This reconstructed data is used by the Steering to derive the trigger decision.
 The LVL1 RoI based approach implies a data driven event reconstruction.
 Any HLT Algorithm in a reconstruction sequence may be executed several times per event, once for each RoI.
 Therefore a modular architecture of the reconstruction code is necessary.
 The HLT Algorithms are structured into three parts: